 Then in 1972, the U.S. government handed down a list of safety and emissions regulations that threatened to terminate the muscle car.
 But manufacturers adapted.
 Ford countered with an up-market shift.
 Buick borrowed tips from European sports cars.
 Yet the days of owning an affordable, mid-size, rear wheel drive, cast-iron V-8 seemed to be fading.
 And after the early 1980s recession, chrome dinosaurs nearly went extinct.

 Nearly, thanks to the Monte Carlo SS.
 The vehicle shared the same G-body platform as some of GM’s most popular cars: The Cutlass, Regal, Malibu, Bonneville, Grand Prix, and El Camino.
 Many of these have a following today, but the Monte has a unique legacy.
 When the 1988 models rolled off the line in December 1987, they became the last rear-wheel drive vehicles to carry the name.
-But perhaps more importantly, they were the last full-frame, carbureted cars of any kind from GM.

 The ’88 Monte Carlo SS wasn’t the fastest car to wear the bowtie.
 The 305 cubic-inch 5-liter V-8 made 180 horsepower.
 But that engine packed old-school muscle with a cast iron block and heads, aluminum medium-riser intake manifold, and a Rochester Quadrajet 750 CFM 4-barrel carburetor.
 The whole thing was wrapped in an eye-catching body that became the classic we recognize today: shovel-nose front end, quad headlights, blacked-out grill, and monochromatic paint job.

 The engine paired with GM’s good-old TH200-4R transmission, which was strapped to a 3.73:1, 75/8-inch rear end with optional limited-slip differential.
 And all that sat on four beefy Eagle GT tires.